Interactive work on the compute nodes

 • or if you need GPUs

-You can add more resources the same way as for batch jobs - more about that tomorrow.
+You can add more resources the same way as for batch jobs.

 There is some information here: <https://uppmax.github.io/R-python-julia-matlab-HPC/python/interactivePython.html#start-an-interactive-session-in-a-more-elaborate-way>.